 • Can I see them in others?

-• Am I called to help others name theirs?
+• Am I called to help others name theirs?been a little

 murky, discerning